fugazi-io/connector.node/README.md

 ## Running
 The package comes with a (very) simple example to illustrate what the connector does.
-The example includes a single remote command which expects a value (`any`) and returns this value.
+The example includes two commands which expects a value (`any`) and return this value, one version is a local command and the other is a remote.

 To run the example:
 ```bash